 This scale railroad in the town of Sonoma has been delighting families since 1958.
 In addition to the train, pulled by scale steam and diesel engines, there's a petting zoo, miniature Western town, kid-size carnival rides, snack bar, and gift shop.
 Read more about TrainTown.
 20264 Broadway, Sonoma CA 95476, www.traintown.com

 This sprawling park in Santa Rosa features a miniature railroad with a not-very-scary Haunted Tunnel and bridges.
 The park also boasts playgrounds, a carousel, hiking trails, a lake, a snack bar, and even an animal barn with friendly farm creatures to visit.
 Read more about Howarth Park.
 630 Summerfield Road, Santa Rosa CA 95405, www.howarthpark.com

 The Western Railway Museum near Suisun City in rural Solano County offers rides on historic electric interurban trains and vintage streetcars.
 With museum admission you can ride the trains and streetcars as much as you like!
-Special events here include the Scenic Limited wildflower excursion trains in April and the popular Pumpkin Patch Festival in October, and Santa trains in December.
+Special events here include the Scenic Limited wildflower excursion trains in April, the Pumpkin Patch Festival in October, and Santa trains in December.
 5848 Highway 12, Suisun City CA 94585, www.wrm.org